Health Studies

 Course Experience: University-Based Experience

-HLTD26H3 - Embodiment across the Life Course
+HLTD26H3 - Embodiment Across the Life Course

 This course will introduce students to key conceptual and methodological approaches to studying experiences of embodiment at different points in the life course.
 It draws on range of social and cultural perspectives on bodily activity, exercise, disability, and representations of the body to encourage students to critically examine relationships between sociocultural dynamics and health.